iRail/The-DataTank/custom/strategies/README.md

 The validation exists of a json_decode of the json file, if it succeeds, the validation succeeds.

-## KMLGhent (inherits from ATabularData)
+## KML (inherits from ATabularData)

-This class represents a strategy that handles KML datasources from the city of Ghent.
+This class represents a strategy that handles KML datasources.

 ### required create parameters: